Tariq Aziz: Imprisonment

 On 29 May 2005, the British newspaper The Observer published letters (in Arabic and English) from Aziz written in April and May 2005, while he was in American custody, addressed to "world public opinion" pleading for international help to end "his dire situation":

 In August 2005, Aziz's family was allowed to visit him.
 At the time the location of Aziz's prison was undisclosed; his family was transported in a bus with blackened out windows.

-For security reasons he was later moved to Camp Cropper, part of the huge US base surrounding Baghdad airport.
+For security reasons he was later moved to Camp Cropper, part of the huge U.S base surrounding Baghdad airport.
 His son said that while his father was in poor health, he was being well treated by prison officials.
 He could make 30 minutes of telephone calls monthly and had access to US Arabic-language radio and television stations.
 Every two months his family could send a parcel containing clothes, cigarettes, chocolate, coffee and magazines.

 The spiritual leader of Iraq's Chaldean Catholic community, Emmanuel III Delly, called for Aziz's release in his 2007 Christmas message.
 Aziz was acquitted of crimes against humanity.
 On 17 January 2010, Aziz suffered a stroke and was transferred from prison to hospital.
 On 5 August 2010, The Guardian released his first face-to-face interview since his surrender.
-On 22 September 2010, documents were released that he had given an interview about how he had told the FBI that the dictator Hussein was "delighted" in the 1998 terrorist bombings of two U.S. embassies in East Africa but had no interest in partnering with Osama bin Laden.
+On 22 September 2010, documents were released that he had given an interview about how he had told the FBI that President Hussein was "delighted" in the 1998 terrorist bombings of two U.S. embassies in East Africa but had no interest in partnering with Osama bin Laden.